rustic-games/learn-gfx-hal/book/src/03_clear_the_window.md

 different compatibility results.

-The SwapchainConfig type does have a `from_caps` method to try and help you build a value, but it's shockingly error prone, because not all of the capabilities of your Surface are actually contained in the SurfaceCapabilities struct!
-The `Surface::compatibility` also gives you Format, PresentMode, and CompositeAlpha that you have to pay attention to, which `from_caps` totally ignores.
+The SwapchainConfig type does have a `from_caps` method to try and help you build a value, but it's error prone, because it does not take into account the `PresentMode` capability that you have to pay attention to.
 We're not going to use that, we'll just write out a struct literal ourselves.
 SwapchainConfig looks like this:

 ```rust
 pub struct SwapchainConfig {